petershin/liferay-learn/docs/dxp/latest/en/liferay-development/integrating-external-applications/creating-a-basic-custom-element.md

 Confirm the widget app is working by using the buttons to increase/decrease the counter.

 You have successfully used a Custom Element client extension in Liferay.
-Next, try using other Custom Element client extension samples located in the sample workspace or deploying other client extension types.
+Next, try working with the [routes](./using-routes-with-custom-elements.md) in a React custom element.

 ## Related Topics